flowx-ai/docs-flowx/docs/building-blocks/actions/business-rule-action/business-rule-action.md

         }
     }
     ```
 2. When the token reaches this node the following script (defined for the business rule is executed).
-The language used here for scripting is MVEL
+The language used here for scripting is MVEL.

     ```java
     if(input.?get("application.client.gender")== "F"){